sculptures • permaculture • primitive technology • kayaking • links • index • about

 Many people shy away from drysuits because of the expense involved and the inconveniences of urinating.
 However, many shops have them on their year-end closeout sales (I have seen them up to 40% off) and even at full retail, there are some reasonably priced suits available now.
 And every major manufacturer has offerings with relief zippers.

 • consider a relief zipper mandatory.
 Without, one tends to drink less because of the hassle of urinating and as a result, becomes dehydrated.
-Dehydration offers its own set of problems including, but not limited to, shaky paddling performance and chills...countering the reason you were getting a suit in the first place: safety and comfort.
+Dehydration offers its own set of problems including, but not limited to, shaky paddling performance and chills.
+This counters the reason to get a suit in the first place: Safety and comfort.

 • built-in socks aren't necessary but they are worth every penny plus some.
 They keep your feet dryer and warmer; makes the suit easier to don and doff; and don't constrict your blood flow.

-With a price tag ranging from around $500 to nearly $1000, a drysuit with all the above features will be your most expensive peice of gear...but, invaluable if you're serious about comfort and safety.
+With a price tag ranging from around $500 to over $1000, a drysuit with all the above features will be your most expensive peice of gear...but, invaluable if you are serious about your comfort and safety.
 In many cases, a drysuit can easily be the difference between comfort and misery.
-And in some cases, a drysuit could be the difference between surviving or not.
+In some cases, a drysuit could be the difference between surviving or not.

 Absolutely can not afford a drysuit?
-An option that may be worth looking in to is a pair of bibs that mate to your drytop.
+Though there is nothing that is as good as a one-piece drysuit, there are a couple options that would beat not having one.
+One is a pair of dry bibs that mate to your drytop.
 Like true drysuits, bibs come in the standard nylon or breathable materials and with or without built-in socks and relief zippers.
 Sealing methods vary from neoprene body tubes to rolling the drytops skirt tunnel to the tunnel on the bibs.

 The concept is good.
 However, submersion dryness varies and as such, bibs should not be considered as reliable as a true drysuit.
 And, because of the extra material around the mid section, bibs are not nearly as comfortable.
 Lastly, without a relief zipper, urinating will be even more of a hassle than it is with a zipperless drysuit.

-Neoprene is another option to help ward off hypothermia in less severe environments...though is does not offer the same level of protection or any where near the comfort of a drysuit.
-And neoprene takes so long to dry, you'll likely be putting it on damp or wet the next day.
+Neoprene wet suits were the standard before drysuits became available.
+They will certainly help ward off hypothermia in less severe environments and offer some impact protection during swims.
+They do not offer the same level of cold water protection or any where near the comfort of a drysuit though.
+And neoprene takes so long to dry, if you get it wet one day, you'll likely be putting it on damp or wet the next day.
 Not a pleasant thought if you wake up to snow!
 You'll also have to pack camp clothes in your drybags (meaning extra weight & bulk) as opposed to already having them on under a drysuit.
 Neoprene is however, by far the least expensive and most trouble-free option.
-Neoprene can also be used in conjunction with your sleeping pad or as a stand-alone pad (placed under the shelter so sleeping bag stays dry).
+Neoprene can also be used in conjunction with your sleeping pad or as a stand-alone pad if dry.

 What about dry pants?
-Ease of use and low prices have made pants with latex gaskets on the ankles popular.
-However, I don’t consider these “dry pants” any kind of substitue to a drysuit.
+Ease of use and low prices made pants with latex gaskets on the ankles quite popular at one time.
+However, I don’t consider these “dry pants” any kind of substitue to a drysuit nor do I recommend them.
 Their ability to keep water out in strong hydraulics and or long submersions is questionable.
 And if enough water got past the waist seal and in to the pant legs, your ability to effectively swim could be severely comprimised.
 There is at least one documented case of this contributing to a drowning.

 Shoes

 Shoes are one of the most often over looked pieces of equipment in kayaking.
-For self-support, a solid pair is an absolute must and while it may seem like common sense, so is wearing them in the kayak.
+For self-support, a reliable pair is an absolute must, and while it may seem like common sense, so is wearing them in the kayak.
 Shoes are worthless if they’re in a boat floating down stream without the paddler.

 Constantly be asking yourself "what if".
 Imagine having to hike out.
-It is one thing to hike a few miles out of an urban area creek but a whole other animal to hike 15, 30 or more miles out of a trailless wilderness canyon.
-You are in dire straights without shoes!
-Good shoes will also allow quicker reaction times in emergencies.
+It is one thing to hike a few miles out of an urban area creek but an entirely different animal to hike 15, 30 or more miles out of a trailless wilderness canyon.
+Unless your feet are ungodly tough from daily barefooting, you are in dire straights without shoes!
+Shoes will also allow quicker reaction times in emergencies.

-Wear the most secure, comfortable and supportive pair of shoes that will fit in your boat.
-And think twice about wearing sandals.
-Sandals do little to protect your feet when walking through brush and there has been at least one documented case of them causing fatal foot entrapment during a swim.
-They can catch on boat outfitting as well.
-During a wet exit, a friend of mine broke a bone in his foot when his sandal got caught under the front edge of his kayaks seat.
+Wear the most secure, and reliable pair of shoes that will fit in your boat... and think twice about wearing sandals.
+Sandals do little to protect your feet when walking through brush and there has been at least one documented case of them causing fatal foot entrapment in the river bed.
+They can catch on boat outfitting too as proven by a friend of mine during a wet exit.
+His sandal got caught under the front edge of his kayak's seat breaking a bone in his foot in the process.

 Additional tips

-• On trips that I’m wavering on the need for a helmet liner, I’ll leave it home and wear a left over food bag (kind bulk foods come in) if need be.
-The plastic has little insulative power but keeps you warm by preventing evaporative cooling.
-YO!
-You'll look like a grocery store gangsta lacking bling but who cares?
-These bags work great!
-Along the same lines, these type of bags can be used on your feet while sleeping (VBL) and in emergencies, quart sized zip-locks can be used as pogies (I have done both).
-Be resourceful, think multi-use and save weight without sacrificing comfort.
+• On trips that I’m wavering on the need for a helmet liner, I’ll leave it home and wear a left over food bag if need be (bags you put bulk foods in work well).
+The plastic has little insulative power but keeps you warm by preventing evaporative cooling...and adding a barrier between you, the wind, and splashes.
+Yes, it looks goofy but....why would you care as long as it works?
+Function over fashion!
+Along the same lines, these type of bags can be used on your feet as a VBL while sleeping (held on w/ rubberbands at ankles) and, in emergencies, can be used as pogies of sorts.
+Zip-locks or what ever, any kind of plastic bag will work.
+Be resourceful, think multi-use, and save weight without sacrificing comfort.
+I have used all these methods with excellent success.

 camp apparel